SumoLogic/sumologic-documentation/docs/observability/host-list-beta.md

 - 95th percentile
 - 99th percentile

-The value of the Memory Indicator is extracted using the following queries (depending on the collection method used):
+The value of the Memory indicator is extracted using the following queries (depending on the collection method used):

 ```sql
 metric=system.memory.utilization state=used host.name=* | eval(_value*100) | sum by deployment.environment, host.group, host.name